facebook/relay/docs/modern/NewInRelayModern.md

 next: relay-environment
 ---

-> A summary of the improvements and new features in Relay Modern brings.
+> A summary of the improvements and new features in Relay Modern.

 ## Compat Mode